hitmands/angular-hitmands-auth/README.md

 PARAM        | TYPE          | DESCRIPTION
 ------------ | ------------- | -------------
-Callback     | Function      | This callback handles the $http responses (AuthService.login, AuthService.fetchLoggedUser) and returns the **authenticationData** (Object) to the AuthService.
+Callback     | Function      | This callback handles the $http responses (AuthService.login, AuthService.fetchLoggedUser) and returns the `{user: Object, token: String, authLevel:Number/Array}` to the AuthService.

-NOTE: The **authenticationData** Object must have the following properties: user = Object, authLevel = Number|Array, token = String.
-The **type** of the authLevel property must match with the type of the authLevel property set on ui-router $state definition Object.

 ```javascript
 angular